-- 8.1 A snapshot figure at the end of December 2013 shows 135 women on maternity leave. - 8.2 322 employees went on maternity leave between April 2012 and December 2013.
-Of these, 95.31% of employees whose maternity leave finished in this 18 month period returned to work, which is a significantly high proportion. - 8.3 274 employees were recorded as participants in the Childcare Voucher Scheme at the end of December 2013.
-This scheme provides an easy way for working parents to save on the cost of childcare, through the exchange of a portion of their salary into vouchers, to pay for registered and approved childcare, thereby making savings on tax and national
+- 8.1 A snapshot figure at the end of December 2014 shows 117 women on maternity leave. - 8.2 276 employees were on maternity leave between January and December 2014.
+Of these, 92.54% of employees whose maternity leave finished in this 12 month period returned to work, which is a significantly high proportion. - 8.3 138 employees were recorded as participants in the Childcare Voucher Scheme at the end of December 2014.
+This scheme provides an easy way for working parents to save on the cost of childcare, through the exchange of a portion of their salary into vouchers, to pay for registered and approved childcare, thereby making savings on tax and national insurance.
+This directly helps to encourage parents with young children back to work.

-- insurance.
-This directly helps to encourage parents with young children back to work. - 8.4 Our staff census asked employees to advise whether or not they have parental responsibility for a child under the age of 18.
+8.4 Our staff census asked employees to advise whether or not they have parental responsibility for a child under the age of 18.
 The information provided helps us to understand our workforce profile, and to ensure that our policies and practices best support employees with childcare responsibilities.
-The return rate on our census was low and we are about to request further information from staff.
-However, our information to date shows that 7.84% of the Council's workforce have parental responsibility for a child under the age of 18, although the number is likely to be a lot higher, as information is currently not known for 89.65% of the workforce.
+We recently requested updated information on this from our staff, and our information to date shows that 13.91% of the Council's workforce have parental responsibility for a child under the age of 18, although the number is likely to be a lot higher, as information is currently not known for this category for some of the workforce.